What it’s like to cover ‘unbearable’ stories of rape in Congo

 Lynsey Addario is an American photojournalist based in London, where she photographs for The New York Times, National Geographic, and Time Magazine.
 Her recent bodies of work include “Veiled Rebellion,” a photo essay exploring the lives of women in Afghanistan for National Geographic, maternal mortality in Sierra Leone for Time Magazine, and “Talibanistan,” and “Battle Company Is Out There,” documenting both sides of the war in Afghanistan and the Taliban in Pakistan for The New York Times Magazine.
 Addario has been the recipient of numerous awards, including the MacArthur Fellowship, or “Genius Grant,” in 2009.

-More articles in WMC Women Under Siege by Tag: Africa, War, Trauma, Rape
+More articles by Tag: Africa, War, Trauma, Rape